tannerkoza-auburn/gps-receiver/README.md

 # gnss-receiver

-gnss-receiver is a repository with a GNSS Receiver MATLAB class and associated functions used in the Fundamentals of GPS class.
+gnss-receiver is a repository with a GNSS Receiver MATLAB class and associated functions used in the Fundamentals of GPS Navigation (MECH 6970) course at Auburn University.

 ## Installation